brockn/python2.7_parcel/README.md

 This is an example parcel for CM.
 The script build.sh builds a parcel and deploys the parcel to a parcel repo.
 This script should NOT be run on a server where CM is installed.
-This script depends on the packages gcc and zlib-devel.
+This script depends on the packages some os packages.
 These packages can be installed by:

-   yum install gcc zlib-devel
+   yum install gcc zlib-devel readline-devel gcc-c++ openssl-devel tcl-devel tk-devel \
+  gdbm-devel db4-devel atlas-devel libpng-devel

+Users of this build of python will need at least:

+  sudo yum -y install tk openssl atlas

 # INSTALL_DIR